jatin0nf1re/Auctionweb/README.md

 3. Setup a local server using XAMPP.
 4. Put the modified folder in ./lampp/htdocs
 5. Name the folder as auction and you are good to go.

+Thank you

+Created by JATIN , JITESH , HARSH .